DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 > In order to adequately reproduce a signal it should be periodically samples at a rate that is 2x the highest frequency you wish to record.

 A sampling rate is considered high if it is more than 2x the highest frequency.
 This is called "oversampling."
 Not always a bad thing, but takes longer and results in a greater file size.

+Most instruments product frequencies beyond our hearing range.
+These frequencies are still important for two reasons:
+1. Aliasing may occur at frequencies above the sample rate.
+Recording at a higher sampling rate reduces the risk of aliasing.
+2. Frequencies beyond human perception interact to produce artifacts in lower frequencies.
+(In other words, natural aliasing.)

+There is always the option to down sample but not up sample.
+So a high sampling rate is a safer bet.